seifhassine/REasy/readme.md

 </p>

 **REasy Editor** is a quality-of-life toolkit for RE games that currently supports viewing and editing of UVAR files.
 It also includes miscellaneous tools to speed up your work.
 I have currently rushed the release and the structure will be improved in the upcoming updates.
-I have currently only tested and used this on RE4R files.
+I have currently tested this on RE2 and RE4R files.
+It should work fine with uvars from other RE engine titles.

 ## Features